Most Comfortable Men’s Underwear: Top 10 Best Styles

 8. ExOfficio Give-N-Go Sport Mesh Boxer Brief

 While most of the models in this list are made of techy materials that dry fast and wick the moisture away from the skin, these ExOfficios leave no doubt, given that they’re a mesh boxer brief (they’re 92% nylon, 8% Lycra).
 As we’ve mentioned, a big advantage of these types of materials is that they’re great for travelers who want to cut down on over stuffing the carry-on.
 ExOfficio, with a wink, says about this model: “Just one pair (ok, maybe two) can last a seven day journey through 500 miles.”
-We say, make sure you find a sink to wash the one or two pairs along the way!
+We say, make sure you find a sink to wash the one or two pairs along the way.
+V-popular with customers, averaging a 4.3 out of 5-stars.
+One per package.

 Buy the ExOfficio Give-N-Go Sport Mesh Boxer Brief here.

-Note: UPDATE – The list has been updated as of February 27, 2018.
-Besides price updates, we’ve removed the Adidas and replaced them with the David Archy double pouch trunks, which are extremely popular with customers.